Skip to the content.

 Workshop · Platform Engineering

-A self-service platform that provisions Azure infrastructure for containerised web applications, driven by GitHub Actions and Terraform.
+A self-service platform that provisions Azure infrastructure, driven by GitHub Actions and Terraform.
 External systems trigger the platform through repository_dispatch or workflow_dispatch events; the platform takes care of standing up secure, observable, production-grade environments without the requesting team having to write any infrastructure code.

 Status: functional end-to-end.
 Plan → apply → verify, application repo creation from template, GitHub Environments + variables, OIDC federated credentials, CI observation and per-run tracking issue are all wired.
 See Roadmap for what’s next.